jasonreisman/Timeline/README.md

 ```

 ## Prerequisites
-You must have a python 2.7 installation and install the Python packages parsedatetime and svgwrite.
+You must have a python 2.7 installation and install the Python packages `parsedatetime` and `svgwrite`.

 ## Usage
 ```./make_timeline.py <input jason filename> > <output svg filename>```